Sea Eagle 380x Inflatable Kayak Reviews

 Hi Sea Eagle team,

 I've had my Sea Eagle 380 for about 10 years and it is still as good as it was brand new.
 It is a very durable product.
 I got the kayak delivered to the cruise ship where I worked at the time.
 I enjoyed kayaking at many places in the Caribbean and since I moved to Canada, we've been kayaking on lakes and rivers mostly around Quebec city.
 I love that is is easy to handle and to store in our apartment.
 It is also very comfortable.
 I do love to paddle but sometimes I just turn over the inflatable seat that I use as a pillow, stretch out and read while floating a nice lake.
-That's something you can't do in a rigid kayak.more ▼
+That's something you can't do in a rigid kayak.show full review ▼

 I would be tempted to buy a one-person kayak if you had a 2,8-3m model in the fast track.